 So it’d be good to get an apartment with air conditioning, but heating is not vital.

-Also, there are tons of laundromats on Miami Beach and the mainland, but if you’re planning on going without a car, a washer/dryer would be very convenient.
+Also, there are tons of laundromats on Miami Beach and the mainland.
+But if you’re planning on moving to Miami without a car, having washer/dryer units are very convenient.

 Where to look for an apartment in Miami

-Here are some good websites to find apartments.
+Here are some good websites to find apartments in Miami.
 Use the sort functionality to drill down on your desired number of bedrooms, budget, etc.

-It might seem sketchy, but Craigslist is actually a very useful site for finding apartments (especially places whose owners/landlords are desperate to rent out).
+Craigslist can be a useful site for finding apartments (especially for places whose owners/landlords are desperate to rent out).

 Note: This DOES NOT mean you should trust Craigslist implicitly.
 Here’s their own guide on how to recognize potential scammers.

-Each state has its own unique rental laws and if you don’t know the rules of the game a shiesty landlord just may try and put one over on you.
+Each state has its own unique rental laws.
+If you don’t know the rules of the game, a bad landlord may try to pull a fast one on you.

-Do yourself a favor and read a few of these links below.
+Do yourself a favor and read a few of these links below before moving to Miami and signing a lease:

 - Florida Security Deposit Limits and Deadlines